Key nutrients for infant growth, including iron, healthy fats, and vitamins, with health benefits.

 • For example, a meal that combines cereal (rice/wheat) based food mixed with pulses/nuts, vegetables, and cooked in oil/ghee makes it a balanced food, such as, Upma, Pulao, Biryani, and Poha.
 Individually, rice and pulses lack certain essential amino acids, but when eaten together, they complement each other perfectly, providing a well-balanced protein source.(4)

-Fuel your baby’s growth - Include Fortified Cereals: After confirming with your pediatrician, you can also start offering micronutrient-fortified foods such as iron-fortified cereals after six months to support the necessary nutrition needed.
+After confirming with your pediatrician, you can also start offering micronutrient-fortified foods such as iron-fortified cereals after six months to support the necessary nutrition needed.

 Why should this be done?
 After reaching six months, your baby's nutrient stores especially iron, start running low, so adding these cereals will support to meet the high nutrient needs.
 These cereals are nutrient-dense and energy-dense and are made especially to adapt to the changing nutritional needs of babies and thereby preventing the risk of any nutrient deficiency.

-Power-Packed Nutrition - Whole-pulse green combination: A nutrient-dense combination of whole pulses and leafy greens yields a nutritious lunch high in protein, calcium, and iron.
+A nutrient-dense combination of whole pulses and leafy greens yields a nutritious lunch high in protein, calcium, and iron.
 Kidney beans, chickpeas, chana, green gram, and cowpeas, when soaked overnight and thoroughly cooked, improve digestion and nutrient absorption.
 Pairing these with leafy greens like spinach, fenugreek, or amaranth increases their nutritional worth.
 Serving this as a meal, soup, or mashed dish ensures a well-rounded diet, while adding a teaspoon or two of ghee aids digestion and provides good fats for overall nutrition.

-Be a little gentle with your baby’s taste buds: Your baby’s taste buds are super sensitive at this point.
+Your baby’s taste buds are super sensitive at this point.
 Therefore, it is important to provide a range of flavors for newborns to taste.
 This promotes quick acceptance of family foods in their later years.
 Also, keep in mind to avoid incorporating artificial flavors or sugars in your baby’s diet.
 The World Health Organization (WHO) recommends avoiding added sugar and salt diets for kids under 2 years.
 This not only prevents their taste buds but also helps establish healthy eating habits and protects their tiny growing kidneys.(5)

-Best of both worlds¾breastfeeding + solids: Breastfeeding should be continued even while introducing solid foods to provide your kid with a balanced and nutrient-packed diet.
+Breastfeeding should be continued even while introducing solid foods to provide your kid with a balanced and nutrient-packed diet.
 By maintaining this perfect combo, you’re giving them the best of both worlds for their continuing growth and better health.

 Every baby is unique and so does their nutritional needs.
 Before introducing new foods or supplements, consult your pediatrician for personalized advice.
 They can guide you in aligning your baby's diet with their growth milestones.

-Dt.
-Arpitha.
+Dr. Arpitha.
 P.

 Other Related Topics